The history of the usage of bamboo by humans dates back to more than 5000 years ago. Its longevity speaks for its

 - Multi-layered synthetic flooring: Laminated flooring, invented in Sweden in 1977, simulates wood with a lower quality than most flooring options.

 Bamboo has been used for thousands of years as a ground covering in Asian homes.
 It has only been a modern and ecological flooring option since the early 1990s.
 Its use is quickly accelerating and starting to surpass other flooring alternatives on the market.

 What is the Durability and Life of Bamboo Flooring Compared to Traditional Wood Flooring?

 Aesthetically, bamboo flooring and traditional wood flooring are very similar.
 But if you take a closer look and do a little more research, you’ll find there are plenty of differences.
 Below are four of the primary differences, but look at Bamboo Flooring VS. Hardwood Flooring for an informative side-by-side comparison.

 The Janka hardness test is a method to measure how hard a flooring material is by measuring the force necessary to press a large steel ball into a material.
 To illustrate bamboo’s hardness: strand bamboo flooring can score anywhere from 3,000 to 5,000+, red oak only measures 1220, and cherry wood measures 950.
 That’s a significant difference considering bamboo is merely a type of grass!

 Hardwood and bamboo both come in many different colors and surface treatments.
 Additionally, each plank of hardwood and bamboo is unique, giving them their beautiful natural variation.

-The price of hardwood flooring is fairly expensive while bamboo flooring is only around $4-$6 per square foot.
-You should remember, though, buying the cheapest priced bamboo flooring doesn’t mean you’ll get the highest quality.
+The hardwood flooring price is fairly high, while bamboo flooring is only around $4-$6 per square foot.
+It would help if you remembered, though, buying the cheapest priced bamboo flooring doesn’t mean you’ll get the highest quality.